Written by Rene Echevarria and Naren Shankar

 This is a story really for fans of the show.
 Someone new to the series won’t understand who Ro is or her background.
 She came onto the show as a potential new cast member and just grated everyone in the regular crew the wrong way.
 She spoke her mind without issue, even when it differed from what was the norm for the Starfleet mindset.

-What really makes the story believable is of Ro’s background, which is stated here.
+What really makes the story believable is Ro’s background, which is stated here.
 She grew up in the Bajoran camps under Cardassian rule and watched her father murdered by them.
 However, her assimilation into the group does seem a little fast.
 It’s needed due to the fact this is a stand-alone episode that will last less than an hour, so it’s just something that has to do with suspending disbelief.

 The acting by Michelle Forbes is terrific That she could go back into this role after her absence so easily and have people accept her back in the role is a testament to her abilities.
 She’s acerbic and uncomfortable, even now.
 Forbes plays her as a thinker who sees more areas of gray in the universe rather than accepting what’s “right” or “wrong” based on orders.

 Patrick Stewart directed the episode, something hard to do when he does have a decent role in it.
 He is not quite the father figure to Ro that we see Macias become, and that’s really the differentiating factor.
-Picard is a respected superior where there is a breaking down of barriers and warmer relationship between the two.
+Picard is a respected superior where there is a breaking down of barriers and a warmer relationship between the two.
 It’s that sense of belonging more than anything that seems to sway Ro toward defying Starfleet and Stewart plays it perfectly, both as an actor and a director.
 He captures the subtle difference for Ro very well, even if the situation feels forced.

 There’s not much in the way of special effect, but what’s there is well done.
 The battle scenes between the Maquis and Cardassians are good.

-Preemptive Strike also helps to give background to stories which will be further explored in Star Trek: Deep Space Nine and Star Trek: Voyager.
+Preemptive Strike also helps to give background to stories that will be further explored in Star Trek: Deep Space Nine and Star Trek: Voyager.
 It’s just a shame that the Ro character was never seen again.
 It would have been nice to see her turn up in some of the Maquis episodes that took place.
 Overall, this is a positive episode if a little surprising that it’s the second to last one for the series.